isharacomix/8bitmooc/README.md

  * We need a textbook (we'll make that on a wiki)
  * Exercises
  * Some standard libraries for the 6502
+ * An epic logo (maybe get opengameart to help)
+ * Some sprites for students to use for games (I'll make a sprite converter)

 The web platform needs:
  * A wiki (for the textbook)